 6.7.
-Our growth agenda will only be delivered if we able to ensure efficient and sustainable utilities networks.
-Working with our neighbouring LEPs, we are progressing the South2East Energy Strategy, which sets out how local energy generation to support heat, power and transport could be developed, making use of private sector investment.
+Our growth agenda will only be delivered if we are able to ensure efficient and sustainable utilities networks.
+Working with our neighbouring LEPs, we are progressing the South2East Energy Strategy, which sets out how local energy generation to support heat, power and transport could be developed, making use of private sector investment, and supporting the 'decarbonisation' grand challenge set out in the Industrial Strategy.

+MHCLG , Earnings to House Price Ratio.
+The England average is 7.9; in Medway, it is 9.5, and in Sevenoaks (the highest ratio in the SELEP area) it is 16.02

-- 6.8.
+6.8.
 Our strong record in driving up housing growth is, in part, linked with the supportive environment that we have created in the South East, with developers' groups and planning authorities working closely with SELEP.
-Looking to the next five years, key areas for action include: - Securing sustained improvements in our national transport infrastructure stock, including: - delivery of the Lower Thames Crossing, all its stated scheme objectives and the consequential improvements that must be delivered on the wider road network - enhancements to our strategic road and rail networks and connections to ports and airports.
-This will include working closely with Highways England and Network Rail and alongside Transport East and Transport for the South East (our two Local Transport Bodies) to prioritise future schemes and ensure appropriate investment. - Securing, with Government support, investment in the local infrastructure that unlocks housing and employment growth, developing new funding solutions (including mechanisms such as tax increment financing) in the light of the identified overall 'gap'.
-This will build on the substantial work that has been carried out at local level to understand the costs and funding options associated with the range of infrastructure (including community and environmental infrastructure) to meet the needs of our growing population. - Investing in digital and advanced technology, to support increasingly sophisticated communications networks and the applications associated with them, and to - Sustaining efforts to drive up levels of housing (and commercial development) delivery over time, building on our existing successful track record and the protocols and mechanisms for information sharing that have been put in place (with the support of the LEP's Housing and Development Group) between local authorities and developers.
+Looking to the next five years, key areas for action include:

+Securing sustained improvements in our national transport infrastructure stock, including:

+- > delivery of the Lower Thames Crossing, all its stated scheme objectives and the consequential improvements that must be delivered on the wider road network - > enhancements to our strategic road and rail networks and connections to ports and airports.
+This will include working closely with Highways England and Network Rail and alongside Transport East and Transport for the South East (our two Local Transport Bodies) to prioritise future schemes and ensure appropriate investment.

+Securing, with Government support, investment in the local infrastructure that unlocks housing and employment growth, developing new funding solutions (including mechanisms such as tax increment financing) in the light of the identified overall 'gap'.
+This will build on the substantial work that has been carried out at local level to understand the costs and funding options associated with the range of infrastructure (including community and environmental infrastructure) to meet the needs of our growing population.

+Investing in digital and advanced technology, to support increasingly sophisticated communications networks and the applications associated with them, and to

+Sustaining efforts to drive up levels of housing (and commercial development) delivery over time, building on our existing successful track record and the protocols and mechanisms for information sharing that have been put in place (with the support of the LEP's Housing and Development Group) between local authorities and developers.

-- Developing new approaches to delivery, linked with the scale of the South East's development opportunity.
-In particular, these include: - exploration of the potential for offsite construction (and the accelerated delivery and new manufacturing-related opportunities that this could deliver) - responding to the recommendations of Sir Oliver Letwin's recent Independent Review of Build-out Rates, particularly with regard to the need to encourage a more diverse housing offer - linked with this, supporting efforts to create a more diverse housing development market, linked with increased opportunities for SME developers with a stronger stake in the local economy - Developing new approaches to ensuring energy provision, in particular building on the emerging South2East Energy Strategy and, more broadly, building the case for the opportunities associated with the nuclear and renewables sector - Linked with this, developing technology-led solutions to support the increased sustainability of new developments and infrastructure, working with industry and with the data-related and engineering capabilities of the South East's universities to manage rising energy demand (and increasing cost pressures)
+Developing new approaches to delivery, linked with the scale of the South East's development opportunity.
+In particular, these include:

+- > exploration of the potential for offsite construction (and the accelerated delivery and new manufacturingrelated opportunities that this could deliver) - responding to the recommendations of Sir Oliver Letwin's recent Independent Review of Buildout Rates, particularly with regard to the need to encourage a more diverse housing offer - > linked with this, supporting efforts to create a more diverse housing development market, linked with increased opportunities for SME developers with a stronger stake in the local economy

+Developing new approaches to ensuring energy provision, in particular building on the emerging South2East Energy Strategy and, more broadly, building the case for the opportunities associated with the nuclear and renewables sector

+Linked with this, developing technology-led solutions to support the increased sustainability of new developments and infrastructure, working with industry and with the data-related and engineering capabilities of the South East's universities to manage rising energy demand (and increasing cost pressures)

-7. Priority 4: Creating places
+PRIORITY 4 Creating places